piisalie/nomadize/README.md

 ## Usage

 Nomadize expects a database configuration file in `config/database.yml`.
+You can generate this file with the rake task `db:generate_template_config` or write it yourself.
 This file should look something like:

 ```
 development: